UW-GDA/jupyterbook/book/modules/01_Shell_Github/01_Shell_Github_demo.md

 * `git pull`
 * `git log`

-# Add a new file to the repo
+## Add a new file to the repo

 ### Create a new text file
 * `nano git_reflections.txt`
 * Add some text "Git is ..."
 * Follow above add, commit, push
+   * For now, always specify each file to commit
+   * For now, modify single file, add and commit
+   * Try without `-m` and demonstrate nano (how to get out)

 ### Create a new text file
 * Discuss extensions (.sh vs. .txt or .py)